TrevTV/pewdiepiegapbot/README.md

 To get a random meme type !meme.

+Play music in voice channel !play {yt url}.

+Get the bot out of voice chat by typing !leave.

+Pause music with !pause.

+Resume dat paused music with !resume.

+Get sent a list of commands with !commands.

 # programmy peeps

-So yeah, coded by TrevTV (http://www.youtube.com/trevoraxe) and discord.py.
+coded by TrevTV (http://www.youtube.com/trevoraxe) and discord.py.